techathena/techathena.github.io/_posts/2020-9-3-ARP_Stuff.md

 ## 1.Static Address Mapping:
 Here we make a table about which IP address belongs to which MAC.But this has a few drwabacks which include:

 => MAC address can change whith change in the NIC

 => In some LAN Networks ,MAC address changes every time the computer is turned on.

-+>Acomputer can moce from one physical network to another which can change Mac .(note: MAC is unique in a network not universally)
+=>Acomputer can moce from one physical network to another which can change Mac .(note: MAC is unique in a network not universally)

 ## 2.Dynamic Address Mapping
 If we know one of the two addresses ,then we can use some protocol to find the other